-Having just purchased a tinySA, I went through the upgrade, and tools location process.
+Having just purchased a tinySA, I went through the upgrade, and tools location process one does with every new piece of hardware.
 I thought it might be a good idea to document the steps I used to process this item into my lab, so I thoughts I’d make a few notes on setting up the tinySA for the next person… This is not a review, it is a few notes I might need later on to reinstall it from scratch, and I thought I might share them with you!

 I have always wanted a spectrum analyzer, I have looked at the multi thousand dollar ones for decades.
 Not having several thousand bucks in throw away, I bought a used ATTA spectrum analyzed for $65.00 several years ago.
 It does the job, not as well as a good HP, but it does OK for my needs.